Chronic Fatigue Syndrome

 Regular follow-up visits to rule out alternative diagnoses and assess response to therapy.

 Staying in condition.
-It is important to not become deconditioned because this may complicate your CFS.
-Certain types of physical activity such as yoga, stretching and qigong can provide symptom relief, in addition to helping maintain your physical condition.
+It is important to get regular physical activity, because not being in good physical condition may complicate your ME/CFS.
+Certain types of activity such as yoga, stretching and qigong can provide symptom relief, in addition to helping maintain your physical condition.
 Working with a physical therapist may also be useful.
 Know your limits so you don't make your symptoms worse.

 Cognitive behavior therapy.
-This therapy helps people with CFS identify negative beliefs and behaviors that may be getting in the way of their recovery.
-It has been shown to help reduce symptoms of CFS.
+This therapy helps people with ME/CFS identify negative beliefs and behaviors that may be getting in the way of their recovery.
 With the help of a mental health provider, cognitive behavior therapy helps you replace negative thoughts with positive, healthy ones.

 Medication.
 Certain over-the-counter or prescription medications may help you manage your symptoms.
 Specifically: